RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 configure your deployments to use the private repository.
 There are two different deployments to consider:

- 1. The Redis Enterprise operator.
+ 1. The Redis Enterprise operator
  2. The Redis Enterprise pods and Service Rigger created by the operator.

 For (1), the operator container image is controlled directly by the deployment